 Please Note: Admission policies are subject to change.
 Applications will be accepted under the terms in place at the time an application is received by the Allied Health Office.
 It is the responsibility of the applicant to keep up-to-date on any changes that may affect his/her qualifications for acceptance.

 As you prepare for potential acceptance into the HIM BAS program, we encourage you to plan for funding of your degree.
 Make sure you complete the Free Application for Federal Student Aid (FAFSA) at www.fafsa.gov .
 Our school code is 003796.
 Complete your FAFSAs using accurate information.
 This is very important.

 The 2019-20 school year starts fall quarter 2019.
 The 2019-2020 FASFA will be based on 2017 income and 2017 tax return information.

 Find out more about FINANCIAL AID.

-The Baccalaureate Degree Health Information Management Program is in Candidacy Status, pending accreditation review by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM)
+The Health Information Management (HIM) program is accredited by the Commission on Accreditation for Health Informatics and Information Management (CAHIIM).

 Graduates are eligible to sit for the Registered Health Information Administrator (RHIA) national accreditation examination.